green-coding-solutions/website/content/jobs/green-software-developer.md

 ### Your qualification:

-We believe the role is best filled with 2+ years experience as a professional software developer.
+We believe the role is best filled with 5+ years experience as a professional software developer.

 This is the skillset we believe is very helpful to have:
 - Container systems (docker, podman or similar)
 - Concepts of Virtualization (VMs)
+- Basic understanding and experience with cloud infrastructure (AWS / Google Cloud / Azure / Kubernetes)
 - Linux subsystem concepts for containerization (cgroups, namespaces, procfs, sysfs)
 - End-to-End Testing Tools (Selenium, Codeception, Playwright or similar)
 - CI-Pipelines (Github actions preferred)
-- At least around 2 year experience in using one of these programming languages: Node.JS / Javascript or Python or PHP
+- At least around 3 year experience in using one of these programming languages: Node.JS / Javascript or Python or PHP
 - Basic understanding of modern computer achitectures such as microprocessor design, machine registers, asssembly representation of code, microprocessor instructions etc.
 - At least entry level experience in reading, writing and adapting C code.
+- Independently working on a project
+- Product focused development

 However if you are not too familiar with some of the skills mentioned before but feel confident you can learn them in a short time, also do not hesitate to apply.